Skip to main content

 Cynara died at Toronto’s Hospital for Sick Children in February 2011 after what Ali has always maintained was a home invasion at her Scarborough townhouse.

 According to Ali, two men broke into the home on the morning of Feb.
 19, looking for a “package.”
-She told police and later testified that one of the men escorted her room-to-room, searching for the item.
-When Ali returned to the living room, Cynara was lifeless on the couch with the other man standing next to her with a pillow in his hands, she testified.
+She told police that one of the men escorted her room-to-room, searching for the item.
+When Ali returned to the living room, she said she found Cynara lifeless on the couch and the other man standing next to her daughter, a pillow in hand.

 The two men were never found.